 Regal Entertainment Group

 We respect the right of these businesses to limit access to their property and engage in the political process.
-However, we feel that they are liable for crimes of violence that occur in their stores and parking lots where they disarm law abiding gun owners.
+However, we feel that they have a duty to protect their law-abiding customers and are liable for crimes of violence that occur in their stores and parking lots where they disarm law abiding gun owners.

 All product and service names mentioned or logos displayed are the trademarks of their respective companies.
 Data contained in this document serves informational and educational purposes.